Three Important Issues New Comedians Face

 It’s also pretty darn easy to do if you have a proven system that shows you how every step of the way.

-And there is certainly no reason any new comedian reading this should continue to flounder for week after week or month after month when they could literally change their entire position in the world of stand-up comedy by simply having 2-3 solid stand-up comedy performances in a row.
+There is certainly no reason any new comedian reading this should continue to flounder week after week or month after month when they could literally change their entire position in the world of stand-up comedy by simply having 2-3 solid stand-up comedy performances in a row.

 If you study the information provided on this blog, you will be able to accurately pinpoint issues and problems that are keeping you from getting the laughs you want when you step on the stand-up comedy stage.